 Furthermore, we need note that the red fluid that seeps out of uncooked meat, and is still there in rare steaks, is not blood.
 It is tissue fluid stained with myoglobin, which is the protein that gives red meat its colour.
 Myoglobin is a protein found in all meat, and does not need to be removed.

 Therefore, Christians are free to eat any meat that has been killed in any modern day western abattoir (not just a Jewish one), as they drain the blood straight away.
 Farmers who kill their own meat should do the same.
 Christians can also hunt and eat game animals and birds provided the blood is drained out.

-There are no specific references as to how to prepare eggs, but any blood spots are easily removed with a spoon if they are troubling.
+There are no specific references as to how to prepare eggs, but any blood spots are easily removed if they are troubling.
 Therefore, I think we can eat them with a clear conscience.

 God told the Jews they could eat some insects without any extra preparation.
 Therefore, Christians can as well, if they fancy them, just as John the Baptist did.